Here’s Why Your Partner Isn’t Changing And What to Do About It

 Bottom line...

-if you are unhappy in your relationship and need change from your partner, be sure to have their full attention, communicate in a way that doesn't lead to defensiveness, create check-in rituals, and express your needs clearly.
+If you are unhappy in your relationship and need change from your partner, be sure to have their full attention, communicate in a way that doesn't lead to defensiveness, create check-in rituals, and express your needs clearly.

 And whatever you do, don't stop communicating until you feel heard and understood!!